 The Impact of Gum Disease: The Oral-Body Connection

-Gum disease is a serious and complex condition that progresses and eventually begins to damage a patient’s overall health and well-being.
+Gum disease is a serious and complex condition that progresses and eventually damages a patient’s overall health and well-being.
 As bacteria multiply and spread, deep pockets are formed in the gum line.
 The gums become inflamed and start to pull away from the teeth.
 Teeth lose stability, begin to shift, and may eventually fall out.

 Adult-Onset Diabetes and Periodontal Disease

-Elevated bacterial and viral invaders, such as periodontitis, lead to internal inflammation and can result in an increase in a person’s resistance to insulin, which aggravates blood sugar control.
+Elevated bacterial and viral invaders, such as periodontitis, lead to internal inflammation and can increase a person’s insulin resistance, which aggravates blood sugar control.
 If you have diabetes, further infection worsens insulin resistance and significantly diminishes the diabetic’s ability to keep their blood sugar regulated.

 People with periodontal disease are 2 times more likely to have insulin resistance.
 Type II diabetics have a 7 times greater mortality rate when they have severe periodontal disease.